-This switch grounds out the magneto and will bring the engine to a quick stop.
-Before the machine can be restarted, you must push switch again to "ON" position.
-See inset on page 9 for "ON" and "OFF" switch positions.
+The emergency stop switch (A) grounds out the ignition and brings the engine to a quick stop.
+Before the machine can be restarted, you must push switch to "ON" position (C).
+See inset for "ON" and "OFF" switch positions (C and D).

-NOTE: Always check position of this switch before attempting to start your snowmobile.
+NOTE: Always check position of switch (A) before attempting to start your snowmobile.